Sri Lankan Rebels who Reincarnated as Twin Girls

 Due to the divide between the wealthy and the poor, a movement towards rebellion brewed in Sri Lanka.
 In the District of Galle, Johnny, a gifted speaker, became a rebel leader, with Robert his second in command.
 Due to its’ remoteness, Romassala Hill became a rebel training ground.
 Food and supplies were stockpiled in Johnny’s house.

 Robert was in charge of acquiring weapons.
 From his experience in the battery factory, Robert learned how to make homemade bombs.
 Their bombs were tested at the beach of Utawatuna.
 The rebellion was launched on April 5, 1971.
-Rebels raided police stations at night, when officers were asleep, to neutralize the police and to cease weapons.
+Rebels raided police stations at night, when officers were asleep, to neutralize the police and to seize weapons.

 Woman with a Radio in Yaddehimulla